michael-gazda/nameservice/spec/01_concepts.md

 There are three concepts within the nameservice module:
  - Storing name value data
- - Managing the buying and ownership of names
+ - Managing the buying, selling, and ownership of names
  - Querying existing name information from the Store

 ### Storing name value data